-- our Chief Executive Officer and Chief Financial Officer and four of our current directors or expected nominees for election as directors at our 2019 annual meeting of shareholders also serve as officers or directors of Teekay Corporation, and we have limited their fiduciary duties regarding corporate opportunities that may be attractive to both Teekay Corporation and us; - our Manager, a subsidiary of Teekay Corporation, advises our Board of Directors about the amount and timing of asset purchases and sales, capital expenditures, borrowings, issuances of additional common stock and cash reserves, each of which can affect our ability to pay dividends to our shareholders and the amount of the performance fee payable to our Manager under the Management Agreement; - · our executive officers and those of our Manager do not spend all their time on matters related to our business; and - our Manager will advise us of costs incurred by it and its affiliates that it believes are reimbursable by us.
+- our Chief Executive Officer and three of our current directors also serve as officers, directors or members of the senior leadership team of Teekay Corporation, and our Chief Financial Officer is employed by a subsidiary of Teekay Corporation.
+We have limited their fiduciary duties regarding corporate opportunities that may be attractive to both Teekay Corporation and us; - our Manager, a subsidiary of Teekay Corporation, advises our Board of Directors about the amount and timing of asset purchases and sales, capital expenditures, borrowings, issuances of additional common stock and cash reserves, each of which can affect our ability to pay dividends to our shareholders and the amount of the performance fee payable to our Manager under the Management Agreement; - · our executive officers and those of our Manager do not spend all their time on matters related to our business; and - · our Manager will advise us of costs incurred by it and its affiliates that it believes are reimbursable by us.